 According to the Islamic Calendar, Hajj begins on the eighth day of the holy month, Dhul Hijjah, and is completed after five days.

 What are the stages of Hajj?

 On the 8th of Dhul Hijjah, day one of Hajj, devotees arrive in Mecca and change into their Ihram.
 A sacred state to resemble oneness amongst all people, it is usually symbolised by wearing two sheets of white cloth for a man and for a woman is a modest dress covering her completely except for her face and hands.

 Pilgrims circle the Ka’aba seven times anti-clockwise before passing between the two hills of Safa and Marwah, then making the journey between Mecca and Mina.

-On the 9th of Dhul Hijjah, day two of Hajj, pilgrims travel from Mina to Arafat where they stand from noon till the sunset.
-They then travel from Arafat to Muzdalifa collecting stones on their way to throw at the three pillars in the valley of Mina.
+On the 9th of Dhul Hijjah, day two of Hajj, pilgrims travel from Mina to Arafat, where they stand from noon until sunset.
+They then travel from Arafat to Muzdalifa, collecting stones on their way to throw at the three pillars in the valley of Mina.

 On the 11th-12th of Dhul Hijjah, days four to six of Hajj, pilgrims repeat the stoning of the three pillars at Mina before returning to Mecca for the last circling of the Ka’aba.